-Throwing it back to a warm afternoon in July earlier this year, I managed to pin one of my dearest friends I met through networking Anna Johnstone, PA to the Editor of Glamour Magazine, the incredible Jo Elvin.
-I could write an essay on how much this lady rocks my world but I’ll leave it up to you guys to see why in this weeks addition to our PA Diaries campaign, Anna Johnstone is one of the most brilliant PA’s I have ever met…
+Throwing it back to a warm afternoon in July earlier this year, we managed to pin down one of our favourite PAs we met through networking Anna Johnstone, PA to the Editor of Glamour Magazine, the incredible Jo Elvin.
+We could write an essay on how much this lady rocks our world but we’ll leave it up to you guys to see why in this weeks addition to our PA Diaries campaign, Anna Johnstone is one of the most brilliant PA’s we have ever met…

 TAR: I love that you have agreed to take part in this, I can see amazing things happening in this chat!